polyipseity/comp-4321/README.md

 # Installation instructions

 ## Step 1
-Set up a Python environment: Ensure that you have Python installed on your system.
+Set up a Python environment: Ensure that you have at least Python >= 3.11 installed on your system.
 You can download the latest version of Python from the official Python website (<https://www.python.org>) and follow the installation instructions for your operating system.

 _Note: For Windows, you may want to install the Python launcher, enabling you to use `py` in place of `python` for consistently running the latest version of Python, avoiding any conflicts with third-party software and outdated Python versions._